Amaroq-Clearwater/BLAKER/README.md

 3. Scan that movie file by BLAKER at another PC.
 4. The original file(s) will be restored.

+## What data size can be printed on one sheet?

+About 18 KiB (after compression) in an A4 sheet.

 ## Restrictions

 - Up to 99 pages can be printed.